Clifton Hill, Exeter

 • improving the lives of residents by building homes that are low

 The project team has engaged in a comprehensive range of consultation activities with stakeholders, neighbours and the wider community.

 ● Ward councillors briefing session - January 2020

 We received a wide range of comments and suggestions during the February consultation as shown in the attached pdf

 All of the feedback we received has been carefully considered by the design and planning team as they have worked up the more detailed proposals.
 Click here to see a summary of concerns and our response.

-Thank you for visiting this virtual exhibition.
-We are pleased to bring you the detailed proposals for a mixed development of 44 modern houses and apartments on the former Leisure Centre site at Clifton Hill.
+In April we shared the detailed proposals for a mixed development of 44 modern houses and apartments on the former Leisure Centre site at Clifton Hill.